-3. Register your trip with UC Travel Risk Management.
+- Register your trip with UC Travel Risk Management.

 - Paying Expenses on Behalf of non-cardholders

-Under certain circumstances, you are permitted to use your Travel card to make payments on behalf of other travelers, such as non-employees or employees without access to their own Travel card.
+Under certain circumstances, you are permitted to use your Travel card to make payments on behalf of other travelers, like non-employees or employees without access to their own Travel card.

 - Lack of a related report key is one of the most common reasons reports are returned for correction.

 - Reporting a Replacement Card

-3. Always destroy your old card upon activating your new card.
+- Always destroy your old card upon activating your new card.

 - If one of your Employees Separates from UC Davis

-> Unapproved and/or unreconciled charges on an employee card are the responsibility of the requesting department, so it is vital that separated employee status is reported to the Travel Help Desk as a normal part of off-boarding.
+- Contact the Card Program team at firstname.lastname@example.org if an employee separates.
+Unapproved and/or unreconciled charges on an employee card are the responsibility of the employee’s department, so it is important that separated employee status be reported to the Card Program team as a normal part of employee off-boarding.

 - UC Davis Travel Visa Card Reconciliation Tools

-There are several resources that can be utilized when identifying information related to the UC Davis Travel (Corporate) card.
+There are several resources that can be utilized when identifying information related to the UC Davis Travel card.
 Please use the tools referenced below in order to provide additional information that you may need in order to reconcile payments.

 - Current and past due balance

 - Monthly account statements

 - Transaction details

 - Visit U.S. Bank to register/log in (enter “UOFCA” in the Organization Short Name field to register).

-UC Davis Decision Support (DS) Reports
+FIS Decision Support (DS) Reports